mudphone/hbase-runner/README.md

     ... output with errors ...
     user=> (create-table-from (:descriptor (first (:errors result))))

-If that makes your brain hurt, you can use "truncate-tables!" to do all this in a loop.
+If that makes your brain hurt, you can use "truncate-tables-loop" to do all this in a loop.

 ### Scan tables...
   To scan tables you have two options.
 Option #1 is to print the results to screen, but not return them.
 This will ensure that, if your result set is large, you do not blow the heap: